Thursday, February 27, 2025

 Or much larger ones with more complex shapes, and multi-storeyed if you like.
 Now you can see how the inverted corner works:

-To create hill terrain one first sets up the hill segments on the magnetic sheeting, conforming them to the grid:
+To create hilly terrain one first sets up the hill segments on the magnetic sheeting, conforming them to the grid:

-The terrain cloth is then draped over them and positioned so its squares correspond to the square grid of the magnetic sheeting (more or less):
+The battlefield cloth (printed quite cheaply at SG Branding) is then draped over them and positioned so its squares correspond to the square grid of the magnetic sheeting (more or less):

 Terrain discs now come into play.
-They are made of pieces of terrain cloth glued to magnetic sheeting and cut in a roundish shape that fits within a terrain square:
+They are made of pieces of battlefield cloth glued to magnetic sheeting and cut in a roundish shape that fits within a terrain square:

 Et voila!
 You have hilly terrain.
 Now to put down trees, rivers, etc. and finally the armies.